Next to room makeovers, table builds are my happy place!! Unfortunately, I don’t share them near as much as I would like.

 Each finish achieves a different look, but both are equally stunning.

 NOTE: I built both of these tables to be used as an outdoor table, however, they look great in any dining room or kitchen too, of course!
+Need a new dining room table?
+Save money and be proud of what you built with this easy DIY project.

 How To Build The Pottery Barn Brooks Dining Table Hack